-This page gives you more details about treatment for overseas visitors.
+This page will provide further details about treatment at Alder Hey for overseas visitors.

 Resident of the UK?

 NHS hospital treatment is not free for everyone.
 Anyone of any nationality who is not ordinarily resident in the UK at the time of treatment is an ‘Overseas Visitor’.
-This means that you may be charged for the treatment you receive at Alder Hey Children’s hospital.
+This means that you may be charged for the treatment you receive at Alder Hey.